SkypLabs/python4gnokii/README.md

 ## How to

-The best way to learn how does it work is to look at the examples available in the "examples" folder.
+The best way to learn how it works is to look at the examples available in the "examples" folder.

 ## License